raspberrypilearning/lego-robot-car/en/step_3.md

 --- hint ---

 You don't need to make any changes to the function you wrote before.
-That's the cool things about making your code modular with functions.
+That's the cool thing about making your code modular with functions.

 --- /hint ---